himoacs/solace_kdb_whitepaper/whitepaper.md

 kdb+ is a very powerful timeseries database but it does come with a steep learning curve.
 There are numerous resources available online to learn q and kdb+ but because the technology is so fundamentally different from popular languages, it can take some time for developers and analysts to pick up.

-This can be a blocker sometimes for other teams trying to retreive data or write data to kdb+ database managed by another team in their organization.
+This can be a blocker sometimes for other teams trying to retrieve data or write data to kdb+ database managed by another team in their organization.
 However, using an event broker for data distribution allows other teams and applications to easily interact with the large quantities of data stored or flowing into kdb+ databases.
 Most event brokers support a wide range of APIs and protocols which means that different applications can leverage these APIs, which kdb+ may or may not natively support, to publish or consume data.
 For example, our stats process from earlier is still consuming raw data from event broker, generate stats on that data and the republishing it to a different topic.
 Now we have the **PNL** team interested in displaying these stats on a dynamic web dashboard.
 They can easily use the event broker's JavaScript API to consume the stats live and display on a shiny HTML5 dashboard without having to learn anything about kdb+.
 This allows PNL team to quickly release the dashboard without having to spend time and resources in educating their team on kdb+.

-You might argue that your kdb+ stack is well contained and doesn't require much interaction with other applications so it doesn't make sense to over engineer it.
+You might argue that your kdb+ stack is well contained and doesn't require much interaction with other applications, so it doesn't make sense to over engineer it.
 While that may be true, you should always ensure your architecture is flexible and future proof.
-If another team is interested in the data stored in your kdb+ database tomorrow, will they be able to easily retreive it?
+If another team is interested in the data stored in your kdb+ database tomorrow, will they be able to easily retrieve it?

 For example, your company might have IoT devices producing a lot of timeseries data that needs to be captured in your kdb+ database.
 IoT devices typically use lightweight MQTT protocol to transfer events.
 Using an event broker that supports MQTT protocol would allow you to easily push data from your IoT devices to the event broker and then persist it in a kdb+ database to be analyzed in realtime or later.

-Companies spend a lot of resources implementing a kdb+ solution and store large quantitites of valuable data into it.
+Companies spend a lot of resources implementing a kdb+ solution and store large quantitates of valuable data into it.
 Using an event broker, puts the kdb+ estate at the center of your big data ecosystem and allows different teams to leverage its capabilities by integrating with it.

-#### Zero messsage loss
+#### Zero message loss

 Not all events are equal.
 Some events don't matter at all and are not worth capturing, some such as *market data* are important but there is tolerance for some loss, and then there are some events, such as *order data*, that are extremely important and cannot be dropped.
-A PNL dashboard can toleratesome  lose in *market data* but losing *order data* by your *excution management system (EMS)* can result in monetary loss.
+A PNL dashboard can tolerate some loss in *market data* but losing *order data* by your *execution management system (EMS)* can result in monetary loss.
 As long as you are able to keep up with the latest market data,

-While transfering market data using direct IPC connections might suffice, applications require zero message loss guarantee when dealing with critical data such as *order data*.
+While transferring market data using direct IPC connections might suffice, applications require zero message loss guarantee when dealing with critical data such as *order data*.
 There is zero tolerance for any message loss in such cases and using an event broker provides that.
 Event brokers use local persistence and acknowledgements to provide a guaranteed flow between publishers and subscribers.
 Publishers can publish data to the event broker and receive and acknowledgement back when broker has persisted the data locally.
 When a subscriber comes online and requests that data, it will receive it and will provide an acknowledgement back to the broker letting it know it is safe to delete the data from its local storage.

 #### Global data distribution and data consolidation via event mesh

 Very rarely does data just sit in one local data center, especially at global financial firms using kdb+ for tick data store.
-As discussed earlier, there are feed handlers deployed globally, potentially colocated at popular exchanges.
-Some institutions even have their kdb+ instances colocated to capture the data in realtime with ultra-low latency, and then ship it back to their own datacenters.
+As discussed earlier, there are feed handlers deployed globally, potentially collocated at popular exchanges.
+Some institutions even have their kdb+ instances collocated to capture the data in realtime with ultra-low latency, and then ship it back to their own datacenters.

 We all know that colocation is expensive so storing your tick data in a colo is not an inexpensive process, especially when eventually it needs to be shipped back to your datacenter to be analyzed or accessed by other applications.